Skip to content

 • Cook hands-free.
 A read-aloud cooking mode walks you through the steps so you’re not poking a greasy screen.

 • Plan with it.
-Drop saved recipes into a weekly meal plan and the app rolls every ingredient into one shopping list.
+Drop saved recipes into the weekly meal planner (Premium) and it rolls every ingredient into one shopping list.

 • Track it.
 Because the ingredients are structured, that TikTok dinner logs its calories and macros like anything else — by photo or barcode — so your recipes and your nutrition live in one place.